fluree/docs.flur.ee/src/content/0.11.0/library/javascript-library/javascript-examples.md

 `db-source` | an asynchronous channel created by the `db` command

 #### Returns
-Returns a JavaScript promise that will eventually deliver the schema map for a database.
+Returns a JavaScript promise that will eventually deliver the schema map for a ledger.

 #### JavaScript Example